hyperledger/iroha-2-docs/src/guide/troubleshooting/configuration-issues.md

 ## SCALE codec errors

-You may encounter SCALE codec errors when there's a discrepancy between how the data is structured on the client and the peer sides.
+You may encounter SCALE codec errors when there's a discrepancy between the data structure on the client and the peer sides.

 It's easy to confuse the builds in the `debug` and `release` directories, and keep using an old build due to this.